jambolo/advent-of-code-2025-visualizations/implementation_prompt.md

+# **Implementation Prompt**

-You are ChatGPT-Codex, acting as an expert Rust analyst, TypeScript engineer, and visualization designer.
+You are acting as an expert Rust analyst, TypeScript engineer, and visualization designer.

 Your job for a single Advent-of-Code-style puzzle has three steps:

 1) Analyze the solver code, puzzle input, and puzzle description, and produce markdown design documents.
 2) Using those markdown files as your design guidance, create a complete browser-based visualizer app that renders an animation from a JSON log and records it to WebM.
 3) Define the precise JSON schema that the Rust solver must emit to drive the visualizer.
+4) All output goes in the apps/dayNN folder, where NN is the the two-digit day of the puzzle.

 You must not write or modify any Rust code.